Justin Bamberg: Political career

+Bamberg's predecessor, Bakari Sellers, vacated the South Carolina House of Representatives District 90 seat to run for Lieutenant Governor in 2014.
+Bamberg defeated Monnie Singleton to win the Democratic Primary.
+He narrowly defeated Republican Travis Lee Avant by a little over 1% of the vote.

 In late 2015, Bamberg initially supported and formally endorsed Hillary Clinton for president.
 In January 2016, Bamberg pulled his endorsement and formally endorsed Vermont Senator Bernie Sanders, highlighting Sanders' unwavering support of "racial, social and economic justice".
-Bamberg went on to undertake a role as one of Sanders' National Surrogates, appearing with Sanders at events across the country as well as on his behalf.
-On November 9, 2017, Our Revolution—a national, grassroots organization which spawned into existence in the wake of Senator Sanders historic Presidential run—announced that Bamberg had been elected to its national board of directors.
+Bamberg went on to undertake a role as one of Sanders' national surrogates, appearing with Sanders at events across the country as well as on his behalf.